vuurball/machine-learning/Algorithms/SupervisedLearning/Regression/LinearRegression.md

-import matplotlib.pyplot as plt #for charting the results from matplotlib import style #for charting the results
+import matplotlib.pyplot as plt #for charting the results from matplotlib import style #for charting the results import pickle # to export and import the model

 style.use('ggplot') #for charting the results